 In a small bowl, gently mix the yeast with the warm water and let sit until frothy, about 5 minutes.
 Meanwhile, in a medium-sized bowl using an electric hand mixer, cream the dairy-free soy margarine and sugar until the fluffy, about 3 minutes.
 Add the salt, beating until incorporated.
 Add the warm almond milk (or another non-dairy milk alternative) and Egg Replacer mixture and beat until combined.
 Turn the hand mixer onto a low-speed setting and add the yeast mixture.
 Once the mixture is combined, add the flour, 1 cup at a time, until the dough is soft, but not sticky.

-Meanwhile, in a small bowl, mix together the dark brown sugar and cinnamon.
+Meanwhile, in a small bowl, mix the dark brown sugar and cinnamon.
 Grease (with dairy-free soy margarine) or oil a 9”x13” casserole dish.
 Set aside.

 Preheat the oven to 375 F. Punch down the dough.
 Turn the dough out onto a dry surface and roll the dough out into a 12-inch square.
 Brush with the melted soy margarine and then sprinkle with the cinnamon-sugar mixture, followed by the raisins, nuts or other desired toppings.
 Carefully, using your hands, roll the dough into a log.
 Pinch together the edges to seal.
 Using a sharp knife, slice the log into 8-12 equal pieces.
 Arrange the pieces in the prepared dish and allow the rolls to rest until doubled in size, about 1 hour.